 2. Jack Fry’s

 From hot air balloon rides to tours of the many fine whiskey shops in Louisville, there is something for every couple.
 For an all around city tour in a romantic conveyance, I suggest taking the Horse Trams tour.
+To visit many of the beautiful Victorian homes of the city try a walking tour of the mansion distric or try taking a historical tour.
 However, if you are more into tours with something more to do than sight see, then you should visit whiskey row.
 You can choose from tours such as the Jim Beam distillery tour, a Maker’s Mark distillery tour, and the Bourbon Trail tours.
+For tours on the spookier side that give a couple some reason to hold hands, try the ghost tours of the area or visit the Waverly Hills Sanitarium for a spookily good historic tour.

-To finish off the romantic viewing of Louisville, but sure to take a cruise up the Ohio river on the Belle of Louisville, an authentic steamboat sure to kindle romance.
+To finish off the romantic viewing of Louisville, but sure to take a cruise up the Ohio river on the Belle of Louisville or the Mary M Miller, both authentic steamboats sure to kindle romance.

 The Arts in Louisville